-All design professionals involved in a performance-based design, including the principal design professional, must apply the appropriate performance requirements and select suitable and compatible acceptable methods when using this code.
+All design professionals involved in a performance-based design, including the registered design professional in responsible charge, must apply the appropriate performance requirements and select suitable and compatible acceptable methods when using this code.
 The proper application entails adequate design analysis and support documentation to validate the design approach and to verify that design objectives have been met.
 This includes research, assumptions, computations and supporting documentation in the form of authoritative documents or design guides that, among other things, determine testing and verification methods.
-Two critical aspects of the submittal are that the design professional references specific documents or design guides, and that the design professional clearly demonstrates how the documents and design guides apply to the particular design solutions.
+Two critical aspects of the submittal are that the registered design professional references specific documents or design guides, and that the registered design professional clearly demonstrates how the documents and design guides apply to the particular design solutions.
 Assumptions should not be made that nationally recognized standards demonstrate compliance with performance code provisions.
 Some standards may apply, but others may not.
 Additionally, test applications traditionally used by a standard may have to link more appropriately with performance code objectives.

 Construction management may be critical for an owner in order to ensure code compliance, but such services are generally the option of the owner.
-Given the complexities and uniqueness of a performance-based design, this code explicitly requires that the design professionals review the completed construction elements and systems to verify compliance with bounding conditions and the approved design range of acceptability.
-The code official is further empowered to require the principal design professional to file a verification report attesting that the design bounding conditions and critical elements designated as part of the approved design have been implemented properly as a condition of issuance of any required certificates.
+Given the complexities and uniqueness of a performance-based design, this code explicitly requires that the registered design professionals review the completed construction elements and systems to verify compliance with bounding conditions and the approved design range of acceptability.
+The code official is further empowered to require the registered design professional in responsible charge to file a verification report attesting that the design bounding conditions and critical elements designated as part of the approved design have been implemented properly as a condition of issuance of any required certificates.